Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/MS-DOS/MS-DOS.md

   - "[[Assembly]]"
 Architecture:
   - x86
-Source model: Mostly closed source
+Source model: Closed source except versions 1 and 2
 ---
 **MS-DOS** (Microsoft Disk Operating System) is an [[operating system]] for [[Personal computer|personal computers]] mostly developed by [[Microsoft]].
 Is was a [[command line]] interface but [[Microsoft windows|windows]] made a [[User interface|user interface]] for the system.
 In MS-DOS you use [[Floppy disk|floppy disks]] to manage files and move data.